rasmuserik/solsort-old/misc/autogenerated-notes.md

 ### 0.5

 - √mbox reimplementation
-- fix dispatch for multiparam browser hashes
+- √fix dispatch for multiparam browser hashes
+- √ajax (on both node and browser)
 - bibapp
   - √use reagent
   - √single /bib function